naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/gpnf_iclr25/README.md

 ```
 @inproceedings{gpnf_iclr25,
 title = {Rethinking Graph Neural Networks From A Geometric Perspective Of Node Features},
-author = {author = {Feng Ji and Yanan Zhao and Kai Zhao and Hanyang Meng and Jielong Yang and Wee Peng Tay}},
+author = {Feng Ji and Yanan Zhao and Kai Zhao and Hanyang Meng and Jielong Yang and Wee Peng Tay},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }